workingDog/scalakml/README.md

 ## Documentation

-See reference 1 and 2 for a full documentation.
+See reference 1 and 2 for the full documentation of kml.
-I've copied and pasted some documentation from the references into the classes, but there is still more to be done.
+I've copied and pasted most of the documentations from the references into the classes, but there is still a bit more to be done.

 Most kml elements described in the references have been implemented with the same or similar class name.
 There is one exception, and that is the FeaturePart.